dymczykm/sony_kss_laser_driver/README.md

 You can find it in [my library](https://github.com/dymczykm/marcin_kicad_library).

+CXA1081 has a Samsung equivalent (KA9201) and its [datasheet is hosted by console5.com](https://console5.com/techwiki/images/a/a1/KA9201.pdf).

 ## Component list

 I've sourced CXA1081 SDIP from ebay (I took a used one to be sure it's not a counterfeit).